cerfedino/PYAlgorithms/README.md

 ## PYAlgorithms :snake:
-A collection of Python Algorithms and data structures
+A collection of Python algorithms and data structures